Frequently Asked Questions

 In-car lessons are 90 minutes each.
 Road Test Packages are two hours long.
 Classroom sessions are three hours long including scheduled break times.

 Why should I take a GLP course?

 Completion of our Graduated Licensing Program (GLP) is the most effective way to prepare new drivers for a lifetime of safe, responsible driving.
 Unlike traditional driver training that limits its focus on road rules, basic vehicle control, and driving in traffic, our course features in-depth study of new-driver risk factors: strategies to identify and control impulsivity, and the effects of the individual’s personality and lifestyle variables.
-Mercedes-Benz Driving Academy for New Drivers’ students develop self-awareness of their abilities by learning to continually evaluate their driving throughout their years behind the wheel.
+Driving Unlimited Academy students develop self-awareness of their abilities by learning to continually evaluate their driving throughout their years behind the wheel.
 The responsibility for safe decision-making is transferred to the learner throughout their training so when they begin solo driving, they are used to making safe decisions on their own without supervision.

 - Other benefits include a reduction of six months off the minimum time a driver must hold an “N” license, and two secondary school graduation credits upon successful completion.

 What happens if I have to cancel an in-car lesson?